 Even then, before I could yet read, I knew Marvel comics were different than other comics.
 They were steeped in raw, human emotion and drama.
 The one part of that splash that got me the most was this:

 Despite the fact that his costume covers his body and face completely, you can still feel Spider-Man’s agony here; almost hear his sobs as he cradles Gwen and nuzzles her neck.
 There was something so resonant and so powerful in the image of the hero finding the strength to go on after the devastation of losing the woman he loves that I can feel its pull now, just from writing about it.

 This is all Gwen would be to me for several years: A tragic footnote in Spider-Man history.
 That’s likely all she remains to be for most fans today.

 Starting out as a young Spider-Man fan when I did, Mary Jane quickly became the be-all and end-all for me.
-Although the term “shipper” had not yet entered the popular vernacular, this is definitely what I was when it came to the Peter Parker-Mary Jane Watson relationship, as I rooted and rooted for the two of them to get together.
+Although the term “shipper” had not yet entered the popular lexicon, this is definitely what I was when it came to the Peter Parker-Mary Jane Watson relationship, as I rooted and rooted for the two of them to get together.
 When Pete popped the question at the end of ASM #182 (July 1978), I was as giddy as the proverbial schoolgirl.
 When MJ turned him down the following issue, I was crestfallen.

 It was around this same time that I started to catch up on Spidey history—mostly through reprints in Marvel Tales, but also via the occasional back issue.
 Gwen was a big presence in these issues, of course, but I knew these were reprints of stories published before my time; knew that Gwen’s fate was sealed as I read them, which made it easier to not let myself get too attached to her.